ryoqun/price-action-analysis/2014y01m30d/usdjpy-m5.md

 Then the market had clear development.

-As shown by trend lines and trend channel lines, the market had two-legged bull monumental.
+As shown by trend lines and trend channel lines, the market had two-legged bull momentum.

-After going above the high of trading range 4, I sensed the shift of rhythm ringing from the market.
-That is, embodiment of strong bull advance.
+After going above the high of trading range 4, I sensed the shift of rhythm ringing from the market even more.
+That is, embodiment of strong bull accelerated advance.

 However, I missed to be in the market the break out at the end of trading range 4.